akdgit/reactProjects/programate_app/README.md

 The documentation is in the following web site: 'https://react-icons.github.io/react-icons/search/#q=aioutlineclosecircle'´ In this web you will find any icon for the project, using the search tool available in the page.

+"npm install uuid" to handle the tasks ID.
+Identifiers allow to manage tasks created by the users.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\